yaahc/rustconf/error-handling-isnt-all-about-errors.md

 function takes an error and prints that error and all of its sources, followed by a backtrace if our error captured one.
-A more complex error reporter might also try to check all errors for a backtrace, or if it were a type, it might print some members it is storing alongside the error, such as a SpanTrace.
+A more complex error reporter might also try to check all errors for a backtrace, or if it were a type and was storing its own context in addition to the error it might print that as well.

 Next slide: In other languages there is no distinction between errors and reporters, and this is largely due the lack of an equivalent to the Error